 Coatings control the reflection and transmission of light through the mechanism of optical interference.
 When two beams propagate along coincident paths and their phases match, the spatial location of the wave peaks also match and will combine to create a larger total amplitude.
-When the beams are out of phase (180° shift), their overlay will result in a subtractive effect at all the peaks causing the combined amplitude to decrease.
+When the beams are out of phase (180° shift) their overlay will result in a subtractive effect at all the peaks, causing the combined amplitude to decrease.
 These effects are known as constructive and destructive interference respectively.

 The relations that dictate the total reflectance of a multi-layer thin film structure are given in Equations 1 - 4:

 While the wavelength of light and angle of incidence are usually specified, the index of refraction and thickness of layers can be varied to optimize performance.
-Changes in any of these will have an effect on the path length of the light rays within the coating which, in turn, will alter the phase values as the light travels.
+Changes in any of these will have an effect on the path length of the light rays within the coating, which in turn will alter the phase values as the light travels.
 This effect can most simply be explained through the example of a single-layer anti-reflection coating.
 As light propagates through the system, reflections will occur at the two interfaces of index change on either side of the coating.
-In order to minimize reflection, we would like to have 180° phase shift between these two reflected portions when they recombine at the first interface.
+In order to minimize reflection, we would ideally have 180° phase shift between these two reflected portions when they recombine at the first interface.
 This phase difference directly corresponds to a λ/2 shift of the sinusoid wave, which can best be accomplished by setting the optical thickness of the layer to λ/4.
 Refer to Figure 2 for an illustration of this concept.

 Index of refraction not only influences optical path length (and thus, phase), but also the reflection characteristics at each interface.
 The reflection is defined through Fresnel's Equation (Equation 5), which provides the amount of reflection that will occur from the refractive index change at an interface at normal incidence.